 They are also the perfect shape for smaller patios and gardens.
-If there’s just two to four people in your household then they also make for a great choice in terms of function.
+If there are just two to four people in your household then they also make for a great choice in terms of function.

 Rectangular Garden Tables

-The longer, narrow design of our rectangular sets lend themselves perfectly to larger-scale entertaining patios, with the hosts positioned at each end.
+The longer, narrow design of our rectangular sets lends itself perfectly to larger-scale entertaining patios, with the hosts positioned at each end.

 Round Garden Tables

 For a curved patio or small garden or even a patio/garden where you want to zone it and serve multiple functions, then a round table is often the best option.

 The curved edges give it a smaller footprint that takes up less space and is easier to walk around.
 The round and oval-shaped garden tables are often best if you prefer informal family dining too, as there’s no head of the table.

 Round and oval garden tables both have the advantage of no awkward corners but they still provide a good amount of tabletop surface space.

 They’re great for socialising and entertaining, and you can usually squeeze a few more people at them if need be a little easier (nobody has to sit at a corner).
 Plus they pair perfectly with our revolving Lazy Susan Turntables.